-Assignment 1 is an optional assignment.
-It aims to provide a brief introduction to some basic concepts of MATLAB without assessing students' acquisition, application and integration of this basic knowledge.
+This section aims to provide a brief introduction to some basic concepts of MATLAB without assessing students' acquisition, application and integration of this basic knowledge.
 The students, are strongly encouraged to go through all the material, experiment with various functions, and use the MATLAB help files extensively (accessible via the main MATLAB window).